templateK/edm-haskell/README.md

 ### Calling Function
 ```
-(emacs-dyn-cabal-target "absolute cabal file path" "absolute path of the target file")
+(emacs-dyn-cabal-target "absolute cabal file path" "absolute path of the target directory")
 ```
+Absolute cabal file path can be obtained by calling function `haskell-cabal-find-file` from haskell-mode. and you can get absolute target directory of the buffer by using variable `default-directory`

 ### Return Value
-If this function cannot find cabal target, it just returns empty string.<br>
+If this function cannot find cabal target, it just returns empty string.
-Otherwise returns string which can be used by cabal commands.<br>
+Otherwise, returns string which can be used by cabal commands.for example `lib:foo`, `exe:bar`
-for example `lib:foo, exe:bar`